juremaj/track2p/README.md

 When the algorithm is finished, another pop-up window will appear, asking the user if they want to visualise the outputs in the GUI.

-For more details on how to run the algorithm through the GUI (descriptions of parameters etc.) see [documentation](https://github.com/juremaj/track2p/blob/main/docs/gui.md).
+For more details on how to run the algorithm through the GUI see [documentation](https://github.com/juremaj/track2p/blob/main/docs/gui.md) and for more description of paramters see documentation [here](https://github.com/juremaj/track2p/blob/main/docs/parameters.md).

 ## GUI visualisation